biodatlab/biodatlab.github.io/website/_data/resources/2021-10-01-pretraining.md

 ## Version control

 We generally use `git` as our version control and store many repositories on GitHub.
-Here, familarize yourself with Git will help a lot in your code development.
+Here, familiarize yourself with Git will help a lot in your code development.

 - [มาเริ่มใช้ Git กัน [part 1]](https://tupleblog.github.io/use-git-part1/) in Thai
 - Linkedin Git Essential Training: The Basics

 There are many more tutorials today.
 Make sure you know all the basic git terms such as add, pull, fetch, merge, pull request.

 ## Python

 Python has been used in a lot of our development.
 Therefore, programming in Python is almost needed